Feilner/homebridge-plc/README.md

 ### <a name='PLC_StatelessProgrammableSwitch'></a>Button as `PLC_StatelessProgrammableSwitch`
 stateless switch from PLC to home app.
 Trigger actions in home app only works with control center e.g. AppleTV or HomePod.
-It will works only in polling mode!
+It will works only in polling or push mode!
 The PLC sets a bit that is regularly polled by homebridge after successful reading a 1 of the event the bit it will report the event and set the bit to 0.
-Change 0->1 is done by PLC change from 1->0 is done by homebridge!
+Change 0->1 is done by PLC change from 1->0 is done by homebridge-plc!
+In push mode the new value is just pushed with the db and offset of `get_ProgrammableSwitchEvent`

 ![homebridge pic](doc/statelessswitch.png)
 - `name`: unique name of the accessory